SERVICES

 Uveitis is when there is inflammation inside the eye.
 It is uncommon in children but it can

 happen.
 Uveitis can be caused by an infection or an inflammation problem in the body, like juvenile idiopathic arthritis (JIA).
-Treatment can include eye drops, oral medications or injections.
+Treatment can include eye drops, medications by mouth or medication injections.

-It is very common for children to fail a vision test at school or the pediatrician’s office.
-Some children may be far-sighted or near-sighted and some may have a curve to the shape of the eye, called astigmatism.
+Refractive errors are when glasses are needed to help focus like for myopia, hyperopia, and astigmatism.
+These problems can cause children to fail a vision test at school or the pediatrician’s office.
+Some children may be far-sighted (hyperopic) or near-sighted (myopic) and some may have a curve to the shape of the eye, called astigmatism.
 Glasses can be helpful.

 Myopia, or near-sightedness, is when it is hard to see things far away without glasses.
 More and